Air Conditioner Repair Checklist

 - The first stage is checking your air filter.
 Get a new one if it’s filthy.

-- Then ensure the registers are free around your residence.
+- Make sure the registers are open around your residence.

 - If you’re still not experiencing adequate cold air, you should have your duct system checked by a pro like North Mechanical Heating and Cooling.
 Your ductwork could need to be fixed or rejoined in tricky areas like your attic, basement or crawl space.